Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Shear-Free NGCs in Minkowski Space

-There are several important comments to be made about Equation~(\ref{SF2}).
+There are several important comments to be made about Eq.~(\ref{SF2}).
 The first is that there is a simple geometric meaning to the parameters $(u_{\mathrm{B}}, \zeta, \bar{\zeta})$: they are the values of the Bondi coordinates of $\mathfrak{I}^{+}$, where each geodesic of the congruence intersects $\mathfrak{I}^{+}$.
 The second concerns the geometric meaning of $L$.
 At each point of $\mathfrak{I}^{+}$, consider the past light cone and its sphere of null directions.
 Coordinatize that sphere (of null directions) with stereographic coordinates.
 The function $L(u_{\mathrm{B}},\zeta, \bar{\zeta})$ \textit{is the stereographic angle field} on $\mathfrak{I}^{+}$ that describes the null direction of each geodesic intersecting $\mathfrak{I}^{+}$ at the point $(u_{\mathrm{B}},\zeta, \bar{\zeta})$.
 The values $L=0$ and $L=\infty$ represent, respectively, the direction along the Bondi $l^{a}$ and $n^{a}$ vectors.
 This stereographic angle field completely determines the NGC.